 Subscribe to join thousands of other ecommerce experts

 We love to work with analogies because they help people understand even the most complex ideas and concepts.
 Let’s start this article with a basic question: What would you need to build a house?
-I’m sure there are several components that come to your mind immediately: a foundation, bricks for walls, roof tiles… The combination and arrangement of all these elements is what we call a structure — “an arrangement and organization of interrelated elements in a material object or system, or the object or system so organized” (Oxford English Dictionary).
-Similarly, structure in regard to Google Ads and Google Shopping describes how your account is built up: namely which campaigns, ad groups and product groups there are.
+I’m sure there are several components that come to your mind immediately: a foundation, bricks for walls, roof tiles, etc. The combination and arrangement of all these elements is what we call a structure.
+According to the Oxford English Dictionary, a structure is “an arrangement and organisation of interrelated elements in a material object or system, or the object or system so organised”.
+Similarly, structure in regards to Google Ads and Google Shopping describes how your account is built up: namely which campaigns, ad groups and product groups there are.

 Avoid Black Box Bidding

 At the first glance, automatic query matching might sound great.
 When you use text ads, generating and analysing keywords and then matching them to the most relevant ad is almost 80% of your work.
 Google Shopping is different: Google has taken over the steering wheel and made YOU a passenger.
 You have almost no control mechanisms left and it’s time-consuming to bid on single products.
 Not cool!

 In our award-winning talk at the HeroConf London 2016, Christian Scharmüller coined the term “Black Box Bidding” to describe this problem: you are not able to distinguish between individual products, devices and search queries.
 As an experienced PPC marketer, you know that there are differences.
 Here’s news: there is a way to reclaim the driver’s seat.
 You can influence and control your campaigns and bids with the right campaign structure.
 However, before you start hacking your account, let’s take a closer look at these three Google Shopping dimensions.